jbcoe/value_types/DRAFT.md

 2. _Mandates_: `T` is a complete type.

-3. _Effects_: `alloc` is value-initialized.
-Constructs an owned object of type `T` with an empty argument list, using the allocator `alloc`.
+3. _Effects_: Constructs an owned object of type `T` with an empty argument list, using the allocator `alloc`.

 4. _Postconditions_: `*this` is not valueless.